sjbylo/aba/README.md

 There is also an internal bastion host in a private subnet.

 ```
-cd mirror
 make save
 ```

-- This will pull the images and save them to the local directory "mirror/save".
+- This will pull the images from the Internet and save them to the local directory "mirror/save".
+Make sure there is enough disk space (30+ GB) here!

-Then, copy the whole aba/ directory and sub-directories to your internal bastion host in the private subnet, e.g. via a thumb drive or DVD.
+Then, copy the whole aba/ directory and sub-directories to your internal bastion host in your private subnet, e.g. via a thumb drive or DVD.

 Example:

 ```
 # On the external bastion:
-cd mirror
-make clean			   # Remove unneeded large files
+# Mount your thumbdrive
+make tar name=/dev/path/to/thumbdrive

+# Or, do this manually
 cd 		                   # Assuming aba is directly under your $HOME dir
+make tidy
 tar czf aba.tgz aba/aba bin aba/*.conf aba/Makefile aba/scripts aba/templates aba/*.md aba/mirror aba/cli
-# Copy the file 'aba.tgz' to your internal bastiona via a thumb drive.
+# Copy the file 'aba.tgz' to your internal bastion via a thumb drive.

 # Then, on the internal bastion run:
 cd
 tar xzvf aba.tgz            # Extract the tar file
-sudo dnf install make -y    # Install 'make'
 cd aba
 ```

 Load the images from local storage to the internal mirror registry.

 ```
-cd mirror
 make load
 ```
 - This will install Quay (from the files that were copied above) and then load the images into Quay.
 - Note that the internal bastion will need to install RPMs, e.g. from Satellite.

-Now continue with "Install OpenShift".
+Now continue with "Install OpenShift" below.

 ## Install OpenShift

+Edit the file 'templates/aba-sno.conf' to match your environment.

 ```
 make sno
 ```
 - This will create a directory 'sno' and then install SNO OpenShift using the Agent-based installer.
-By default, it will use VMware.
+If you are using vmware it will create the VMs for you.
-- Be sure to go through *all* the values in 'vmware.conf' and 'aba.conf'.
+- Be sure to go through *all* the values in 'aba/vmware.conf' and 'sno/aba.conf'.
 - Be sure to set up your DNS entries in advance.
 - Aba will show you the installation progress.
 If there are any issues - e.g. missing DNS records - fix them and try again.
 All commands are idempotent.